Student Employees Under Workday Construction

 Conditions of Employment

-All student employee positions are at-will positions and may be terminated at any time provided the reason is not prohibited by law.
-See the UW System Employment of Student Help policy for further information.
-UW-Stevens Point all institutional employment UWSP and University of Wisconsin System operational policies apply to student employees in the same manner as they apply to faculty and staff.
-Some specific policies of importance are the UWSP Workplace Conduct Expectations, Information Technology policies, and depending on the role, all or most of the Environmental, Occupational Health, and Safety policies.
+UWSP Policies and Universities of Wisconsin Policies apply to student employees in the same manner as they apply to faculty and staff.
+Some specific policies of importance are the UWSP Workplace Conduct Expectations, Information Technology, and depending on the role, all or most of the Environmental, Occupational Health, and Safety policies.

-If you have questions about a specific policy and/or your rights or responsibilities as a UWSP student employee, please contact Nora Boomer, Associate Director of HR at nboomer@uwsp.edu.
+If you have questions about a specific policy and/or your rights or responsibilities as a UWSP student employee, please contact Nora Boomer, HR Manager at nboomer@uwsp.edu.

 To learn how to enter and submit time, understand your earning statement, update direct deposit, and more, visit the Time, Absence*, and Earnings page.